COVID puts a damper on Christmas Eve again around the world

 Before the pandemic, Bethlehem would host thousands of Christian pilgrims from around the world.
 The lack of visitors has hit the city’s hotels, restaurants and gift shops especially hard.

-Associated Press journalists Danica Kirka in London; Barry Hatton in Lisbon, Portugal; Aritz Parra in Madrid; Daniel Cole in Marseille, France; and Molly Quell in the Netherlands.
+Associated Press journalists Nicole Winfield in Rome; Danica Kirka in London; Barry Hatton in Lisbon, Portugal; Aritz Parra in Madrid; Daniel Cole in Marseille, France; and Molly Quell in the Netherlands.

 Copyright 2021 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.